 This isn't news to most readers but AH has a recap/repeat on Truth vs Hype about Expensive HDMI Cables that has a LOL comment ("I was going to buy a new car, but I bought an HDMI cable instead") below a table on insanely expensive ($1000+ per Meter) HDMI cables.
-But we all know that you can get quality HDMI cables for under $10 (often a pair - i.e AMZ basics) and even the typical 'Brand Name' HDMI cables cost far too much and are often way over-hyped in stores.
+But we all know that you can get quality HDMI cables for under $10 (even HDMI 2.0 certified) and even the typical 'Brand Name' HDMI cables are often overpriced and over-hyped in stores.
 But for even more laughs, read the review comments on a $500+ USB cable in EDN's USB cables and Audio: Can You Hear the Difference?
 (Also check out the related links (i.e. cable 'break-in' - I'm not kidding) at the bottom of the article.)

 Settings Tip for Using iPad/iPhone Remote Control App for Yamaha BD-A1010 BD Player: